Black-Kro/kro-ui/README.md

     .mount('#app');
 ```
 ## Contributing
-Feel free to contirbue to the project.
+Feel free to contribute to the project.
 You can request new features by creating an issue or you can contribute your own features by creating a pull request.
 Before working on a feature it is a good idea to open an issue to ensure the feature fits the project.

-Bug reports are also appericated.
+Bug reports are also appreciated.
 When reporting a bug try to provide some information that can be used to help determine the issue.
-Things like erros messages, package version, and relevent code would be good things to include.
+Things like error messages(s), package version, and relevant code would be good things to include.

 ## Development Setup
 You will need to install the latest version of Node.js before getting started.